petruburlacu/dotfiles/README.md

 # dotfiles

-My minimal configuration for Arch Linux, Neovim, terminal, and more.

-## Overview

 This repository serves as the single source of truth for my Linux dotfiles.
 Configuration files are stored here and symlinked to their appropriate locations in `~/.config/`.

 ## Structure